Slowcooker Split Pea Soup

 Slowcooker Split Pea Soup Yum

-The two biggest factors here are the quality of the smoked ham, and the flavor and texture of the home-made chicken stock.
+The two most important things are the quality of the smoked ham and the richness of the chicken stock.

 Course Main Dish